Towards gain tuning for numerical KKL observers: Results

 \section{Results}

-We now evaluate the proposed approach on simulations of two nonlinear oscillators.
-We demonstrate that the observer can be learned as a function of $\omegac$, such that $D$ can be tuned a posteriori to optimize a given metric.
-We propose one such possible metric~\eqref{eq:gain_tuning_criterion}, and show that it is a relevant criterion for choosing $D$ so as to limit the noise sensitivity of the state estimate.
-The learned observer can then be used to estimate the state of the system from measurements as illustrated in Fig.~\ref{fig:t_inv}.
-Note that the model can eventually be trained again after selecting $\omegac$ to reach higher accuracy.\footnote{Code for reproducing the results is available at \url{https://github.com/monabf/learn_observe_KKL.git}}
+We now evaluate the proposed approach on simulations of two nonlinear systems\footnote{Note that for our empirical criterion~\eqref{eq:gain_tuning_criterion} to be meaningful, the variables should be normalized~\citep{Skogestad_multivariate_feedback_control}.
+In these academic examples, the variables can be considered scaled.}.
+We demonstrate that $D$ can be tuned a posteriori by optimizing a metric such as~\eqref{eq:gain_tuning_criterion}, and show that it is a relevant criterion for choosing $D$ so as to limit the noise sensitivity of the state estimate.
+We learn the observer as a function of $\omegac$ for the first system, independently for different values of $\omegac$ for the second system.
+Note that the model can eventually be trained again after selecting $\omegac$ to reach higher accuracy.\footnote{Code for reproducing the results is available at \url{https://github.com/Centre-automatique-et-systemes/learn_observe_KKL.git}.}